 But corals actually engage in several kinds of active warfare with one another to secure valuable real estate on the reef.
 Torch Corals have what’s called sweeper tentacles that are used specifically in coral warfare instead of feeding.

 When sweeper tentacles come in contact with another coral they sting any tissue they come into contact with.
 Like bee venom, this causes swelling and cell death locally.
-Since Torch Corals prefer current the sweeper tentacles get brushed all along the nearby coral, stinging it to death.
+Since Torch Corals prefer current the sweeper tentacles brush along the nearby coral, stinging it to death.

-Torch Coral sweeper tentacles can be quite long, often extending 6 inches beyond the regular feeding tentacles.
-Sweeper tentacles are usually sent out at night so you may not even be aware that they exist.
+Torch Coral sweeper tentacles are very long and extend 6 inches beyond the regular feeding tentacles.
+Sweeper tentacles are sent out at night so you may not even be aware that they exist.

 Often the lights will simply come on one morning and you’ll see a mysteriously damaged and dying coral that seemed far enough away from the aggressive Torch Coral.